WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

    2. Push your changes.
    3. Check scan resultset, notice the different warinings listed and create a plan of action on a real environment; For now, lets skip the warnings in order to continue.
    ![stelligent warning](img/2022-11-18-12-17-18.png)
-   4. Add an exception file for those warinings at repo root level `.cfnnagcfg.yml` -> `touch .cfnnagcfg.yml` and add the below rules to supress on scan..lets add an additional extra argumement ` --deny-list-path .cfnnagcfg.yml` to the job to consider the exception file:
+   1. Add an exception file for those warinings at repository root level named `.cfnnagcfg.yml` or using command-line `touch .cfnnagcfg.yml` and add the below rules to supress on scan:
         ```yml
           ---
           RulesToSuppress: